arangodb/arangodb/arangod/Documentation/FirstStepsArangoDB.md

        }
     ]

-The last document is was a mistake, so let's delete it
+The last document was a mistake, so let's delete it

     arangosh> db.example.remove("4538791/5980583")
     true